 - to demonstrate significant reductions in their greenhouse gas emissions, resource consumption and waste generation

 - to show compliance with the labor standards of the International Labour Organization (e.g., freedom of association, collective bargaining, prevention of child labor and forced or compulsory labor)

 - to demonstrate progress in mitigating the health and safety impacts of their entire supply chain.

 Their records on these issues are queried using supplier questionnaires, including one on Social Standards & Labor Law and another on Environmental Management.

 In our procurement process, local suppliers are usually preferred because reduced transport requirements result in reduced emissions and resource consumption.
-To assess our performance on this front, we calculate what percentage of our spending goes to local suppliers.
 We define a local supplier as one that issues invoices and receives payments in the same country in which the goods or services are provided.